Mohamed-Samehh/Work-Manager/How to Setup.md

 2. **Login to PhpMyAdmin:**
    - Use Username `"root"` and leave the Password field empty.
-   - Make sure Server choice is `"MySQL"`.
+   - Make sure Server choice is set to `"MySQL"`.

 3. **Create Database:**
    - Create a new database named `"digis"` in PhpMyAdmin.